 - Free admission to any state part or recreation area for those veterans with a Disabled Veterans License Plate.

 In order to obtain the free hunting and fishing license, disabled veterans must supply a proof of disability letter from the VA.
 This can be obtained online via eBenefits or by calling the VA at 800-827-1000.
-The application for the license and application instructions can be found online at https://cpw.state.co.us/Documents/About/Accessibility/VA_Application.pdf or by calling 303-291-7235.
+The application for the license and application instructions can be found online on the CPW website or by calling 303-291-7235.

 Colorado Parks & Wildlife Application